lucidrains/imagen-pytorch/README.md

 - [x] add optional cosine decay schedule with warmup, for each unet, to trainer
 - [x] switch to continuous timesteps instead of discretized, as it seems that is what they used for all stages - first figure out the linear noise schedule case from the variational ddpm paper https://openreview.net/forum?id=2LdBqxc1Yv
 - [x] figure out log(snr) for alpha cosine noise schedule.
+- [x] suppress the transformers warning because only T5encoder is used
 - [ ] make sure cascading ddpm can be trained without text condition, and make sure both continuous and discrete time gaussian diffusion works
 - [ ] figure out if learned variance was used at all, and remove it if it was inconsequential
 - [ ] exercise efficient attention expertise + explore skip layer excitation